Geography

 Key Stage 5

-Physical Geography with topics such as Tectonic processes and hazards, Coastal landscapes and change, The water cycle and water insecurity and The carbon cycle and energy security.
+Physical Geography with the following chosen topics: Tectonic processes and hazards; Coastal landscapes and change; The water cycle and water insecurity; The carbon cycle and energy security.

-Human Geography with topics such as Globalisation, Regenerating places, Superpowers and Health, human rights and intervention.
+Human Geography with the following chosen topics: Globalisation; Regenerating places; Superpowers; Health, human rights and intervention.

-There is also an Independent investigation (coursework project) which is based on the fieldwork we carry out in Year 12.
-This has been done in Spain along the coast at Barcelona for the last couple of years
+Students are also required to complete coursework in the form of an independent investigation (coursework project) which is based on the fieldwork we carry out in Year 12.
+This has been done in Spain along the coast at Barcelona for the last couple of years.

 Enrichment